 ILSR’s extensive research on other municipal home composting programs informed the testimony that ILSR submitted to support the bill.
-This research will soon be available in our forthcoming report, Avoid the Curb: Guide to Home Composting Programs.
+This research is available in our report, Yes!
+In My Backyard: A Home Composting Guide for Local Government.
 Our findings indicate that the most successful programs:

 - Make home composting bins more accessible to residents;

 - Raise awareness of the benefits of composting.

 Bill B22-0501 will do all this by amending the Sustainable Solid Waste Management Act of 2014 to:

 - Create a home composting incentives program in which qualified residents receive either a rebate or a voucher for up to $75 of the purchase of DPW-approved home composting systems;